 At Cal Spas of Minnesota, we don’t say whatever it takes to make a sale—we say it like it is.
 If we don’t truly believe our hot tub or swim spa is the best option for your family, we won’t sell it to you.
 It’s that simple.

 For over 35 years, we’ve been offering Minnesotans a complete lineup of home resort and wellness products designed to turn their backyards and patios into their own private retreats.
+So whether you’re in the market for a pre-owned spa or want to check out the latest hot tubs, we’ve got something in store for you.
 Contact us today for a free spa consultation.